Capitalizing on niches

 Advisors who endorse active portfolio management have carved out a distinctive niche for themselves in the wealth-management industry serving retirees, high-net-worth clients, families in their prime earning years, and the mass affluent.
 Savvy advisors are going even further and targeting specific audiences to garner a greater competitive edge—by demonstrating how proactive strategies can meet a specific client segment’s needs and desires.

 Proactive Advisor Magazine has interviewed dozens of successful advisors and found that many are thriving by adding a “niche focus” to their practice.
 While these advisors may still serve a broad client base, they have found that immersing themselves in the understanding of a narrower segment—and introducing active investment management to that segment—can pay big dividends.

-Take Don Kusak, an experienced advisor who joined forces with a retired Air Force officer to form Patriot Strategic Investments, which provides a wide range of financial products and services to active and retired military personnel.
-Kusak, president of the Houston firm, executes his active-management investment philosophy for both military and nonmilitary clients through the use of third-party money managers.
+Take Don Kusak, an experienced advisor who joined forces with a retired Air Force officer to form Patriot Strategic Investments, which has provided a wide range of financial products and services to active and retired military personnel.
+Kusak, who is also a co-founder of Kusak Wealth Management in the Houston area, executes his active-management investment philosophy for both military and nonmilitary clients through the use of third-party money managers.